ysanatomic/TelegramManagementBot/README.md

 You can create the handler like the other ones in the file.

-The configuration proccess is simplified as much as possible.
+The configuration process is simplified as much as possible.

 Open the YOUNEEDTHIS file and read about the config process